fraboeni/fraboeni.github.io/_pages/trees.md

 UPDATE

-This page provides study materials on decision trees.
-It introduces the intuition behind how decision trees work and explains how to build them using impurity-based importance calculations.
-The content also covers feature importance and discusses how these concepts relate to explainable AI.
+This page provides study materials on decision trees and explainable AI.
+It introduces the intuition behind how **decision trees** work and explains how to build them using **impurity-based importance** calculations.
+The content also covers **feature importance** and discusses how these concepts relate to **explainable AI**.

 ## Watch the Talk